stellar/slingshot/zkvm/docs/zkvm-api.md

 ### Variables

-Variables are represented as indices into the commitments stored within the VM state.
-VM manages the "attached" state of the variables to permit replacing the commitments via [`reblind`](zkvm-spec.md#reblind).
+Variables are represented as type-wrappers around Pedersen commitments.
 The secret assignments for the variables are stored within the _commitment witnesses_ as [described above](#commitments).

 ### Expressions